Home About Services Blog Contact

 That works fine in a stable market.
 It's a serious liability in a growth market.

-When 5,000 workers arrive with 30 minutes of Monroe, Rayville small town definitely doesn't have a referral network yet.
+When 5,000 workers arrive within 30 minutes of Monroe, they don't have a referral network yet.
 They don't know who to call.
 They do what everyone does when they need a contractor: they Google it.
 "Plumber near me."
 "Roofing company Monroe LA."
 "Best HVAC contractor West Monroe."
 They look at the Google Maps results, they read the reviews, and they call the top three.

 If you're not in the top three — or anywhere on the first page — you don't exist to that customer.
 It doesn't matter how good your work is.
 It doesn't matter how many years you've been in business.
 The new market doesn't know you.